imkoyodev/ONEProgram-JavaChallenge/README.md

 # ONE Program Challenge - Conversor de Monedas

 This challenge is part of the [Java Orientado a Objetos](https://app.aluracursos.com/formacion-java-grupo7-one) training given by [Alura](https://www.aluracursos.com/) within the [Oracle Next Education](https://www.oracle.com/co/education/oracle-for-education/) program.
-The Alura team established a style guide through the FIGMA platform and the logical conditions to be met by the encryptor.
+The Alura team has established technical requirements and APIs that must be applied in building the currency converter.

 ## Challenge conditions